Erie County Court Records

 Statewide Criminal Background Checks

 The Bureau of Criminal Investigation (BCI), overseen by the Ohio Attorney General, processes fingerprint-based criminal background checks.
-Access requires the subject’s consent through fingerprints collected at a licensed agency.
-The City of Sandusky Police Department also processes local background checks; interested parties may submit a Request for Release of Criminal History Information form or file a Public Records Request for arrest information.
+Access requires the subject's consent and fingerprints collected at a licensed agency.
+The City of Sandusky Police Department also processes local background checks — you can submit a Request for Release of Criminal History Information form or file a Public Records Request for arrest information.

 Erie County Civil Court Records

 Civil litigation in Erie County is handled at two levels.
-The General Division of the Court of Common Pleas has jurisdiction over civil disputes generally exceeding the monetary limits of the municipal courts, including foreclosures, medical malpractice claims, and administrative appeals.
-The municipal courts handle civil cases within their statutory dollar limits, including small claims and forcible entry and detainer actions.
+The General Division of the Court of Common Pleas takes cases that generally exceed the monetary limits of the municipal courts — including foreclosures, medical malpractice claims, and administrative appeals.
+Municipal courts handle civil cases within their statutory dollar limits, including small claims and forcible entry and detainer actions.

 Common Pleas Civil Filing Fees